 Complete Video Transcription:

-CONCORD — Host, Sarah Rutan: When selecting hardwood flooring, you’ll need to decide between a pre-finished product and one that’s finished after installation.
-Today we’re in Concord with Diamond Certified Expert Contributor Reggie Keding of Floor Coverings International to learn more.
+CONCORD — Host, Sarah Rutan: When selecting hardwood flooring, you’ll need to decide between a prefinished product and one that’s finished after installation.
+To learn more, we’re in Concord with Reggie Keding of Floor Coverings International, speaking on behalf of Diamond Certified Expert Contributor Bryan Keding.

-Diamond Certified Expert Contributor, Reggie Keding: Okay.
-So, today we want to talk about: Do I go with sand and finish in place?
+Reggie Keding: So, today we want to talk about: Do I go with sand and finish in place?
 Or do I buy prefinished hardwood and have that installed?
 So, I want to explain the pros and cons of each.
 Now, we do both.
 So, I’m not going to give you a biased opinion on either one.
 I’m just going to explain the pros and cons of why you would go with one versus the other.

 So, let’s talk about sand and finish in place.
 So, the first thing you’re going to do is have the raw wood installed.
 Then it’s going to be puttied and sanded smooth.
 And so, what you’re going to get on the finished look is a perfectly smooth finish, with no micro bevels that catch it.
 So, one solid floor.
 Another advantage is you get to pick any color you want.
 The third advantage would be if you think you want to change the color later in the future to something else, you can always have that floor sanded down and changed to a new color.